 First, prepare the dough.
 I went off the same recipe I used for the panda bread – with a few minor changes – which results in an enriched white bread with a nice crumb and soft crust.
 It also rises impeccably well and can take a lot of handling which, as you’ll find out, is pretty helpful.

 When the dough is fully kneaded, it should be smooth and elastic and feel almost like slightly more malleable Play-Doh.
 A bit tougher than normal bread dough should be, but perfect for a recipe like this that requires a lot of shaping.

-Using food coloring (I used gel-based coloring, but regular liquid food coloring works well, too), dye one of the larger dough pieces red, the other yellow and the small piece brown.
+I used gel-based food coloring, but regular liquid food coloring works well, to dye one of the larger dough pieces red, the other yellow and the small piece brown.
 You can either knead in the coloring by hand, use a stand mixer to help you (cleaning out the bowl between colors, obvs) or as I did, both.
 It might take some elbow grease to get the coloring incorporated fully, but it’ll get there!